-- □ Visually inspect the engine for fuel, oil, or water leaks. - Check the oil level. - Check the transmission fluid level. - \Box Check for loose wires at the alternator. - Check the starting batteries (weekly). - Check drive belts for wear and proper tension (weekly). - Log your engine running time.
-These hours relate to scheduled maintenance. - Check fuel supply; always keep fuel tank(s) as full as possible. - Look for clean fuel in the fuel/water separator bowl. - Check the coolant level in the plastic recovery tank.
+- □ Visually inspect the engine for fuel, oil, or water leaks. - □ Check the oil level (dipstick). - Check the coolant level in the coolant recovery tank.
+Periodically check the manifold coolant level. - Check the transmission fluid level. - □ Check your fuel supply. - Look for clean fuel in the fuel filter/water separator transparent bowl. - □ Check for loose wires at the alternator and make sure its mounting is secure. - □ Check the starting batteries (weekly). - Check drive belts for wear and proper tension (weekly). - □ Visually inspect the raw water pump for leakage.